 Ensuring Student Success

 We are proud of our record of helping students stay on track to graduate in four years.
-In 2017, 81.4 percent of our students graduated in four years, surpassing the University’s goal of 69.8 percent.
+The Class of 2020 set a record for the College of Education's four-year graduation rate at 84%, the second-highest rate of any college or school on campus.

 Request Additional Information

 We also work with high school and transfer students who may not otherwise consider attending the university.
 While campus visits are currently curtailed due to the coronavirus pandemic, our office traditionally has invited local high school students in TAFE (Texas Association of Future Educators), and Ready, Set, Teach classrooms to join us for a day of

 - attending a mock class with world-class professors,